How to Format USB Drives in Linux

 1. Click the gear icon and select the Format Partition option from the drop-down menu.

 3. A pop-up appears with a warning message about data deletion and formatting details.
-Start the formatting process by clicking the Format button.
+Click the Format button to start the formatting process.

-4. The progress line displays the remaining time until the formatting process completes.
-Close the Disk Utility when the job completes.
+4. The progress line shows the remaining time until the formatting is completed.
+When the job is complete, close Disk Utility.

 Formatting progress line displaying remaining time until the operation ends.